trixi-framework/Trixi.jl/docs/src/overview.md

 In addition, a semidiscretization bundles initial and boundary conditions, and possible source terms.
 These different ingredients of a semidiscretization can be configured individually and combined together.
-When a semidiscretization is constructed, it will create an internal `cache` that is usually passed to all lower level functions.
+When a semidiscretization is constructed, it will create an internal `cache`, i.e., a collection of setup-specific data structures, that is usually passed to all lower level functions.

 Due to Trixi's modular nature using Julia's multiple dispatch features, new